All times are Eastern.

 • Making your Grade Book Work with your Grading Strategy

-Emily Armour, Educational Technologist: Learning & Pedagogy Specialist, The College of Wooster
+Emily Armour, Educational Technologist: Learning & Pedagogy Specialist, the College of Wooster

-Missy Schen, Director of Educational Assessment, The College of Wooster
+Missy Schen, Director of Educational Assessment, the College of Wooster

 • Are you a faculty member who is interested in adopting different grading strategies in order to offer more inclusive, creative, or flexible assessments?
 Perhaps you use your LMS for assignments and assessments and value the transparency and organization of the grade book, but aren’t sure how to implement options such as specifications grading or contract grading.
 Join us for a discussion of how to monitor student progress with your electronic gradebook and make your grading philosophy work.